Valeri Frolov (physicist): Research

 Early in his career, Frolov studied white holes and semi-closed worlds.
-In 1970 he with his supervisor M.A.
-Markov published a paper where quantum particle creation by charged black holes was discussed.
-In 1980 he (with Gregory Vilkovisky) proposed a model of a regular evaporating black hole and presented a conformal diagram of its spacetime.
-Later his main interest focused on quantum effects in black hole.
-In 1987 he with Vitaly Ginzburg published a paper on the equivalence principle in quantum domain.
-In 1989 he with Kip Thorne published a paper discussing quantum effects near the horizon of a rotating black hole and proposed a state of the vacuum, which sometimes is refereed as the Frolov-Thorne vacuum.
-In 1994 he (with A. Barvinsky and A. Zelnikov) introduced a no-boundary wave function of a black hole and in 1996 he with (D. Fursaev and A. Zelnikov) proposed explanation of the black hole entropy based on Sakharov's ideas of induced gravity.
-During the same period of time, he also studied cosmic strings (their interaction with black holes and quantum effects in the string background), wormholes and "time machines", and regular black hole models.
-During the period 2006-2018 the main focus of his research was on hidden symmetries of four and higher dimension black holes.
-In collaboration with D. Kubizňák and P. Krtouš he demonstrated that all these solutions of the Einstein equations possessed a special geometrical object, called Killing-Yano tensor, which is responsible for a complete integrability of equations of motion of particles and separability of most interesting physical field equations in these spacetimes.
-More recently, he proposed an effective action for electromagnetic and gravitational spin-optics which is a generalization of the standard geometric optics and takes into account the interaction of the spin of these fields with the spacetime curvature.
+In 1970, he and his supervisor, M.A.
+Markov, published a paper which discussed quantum particle creation by charged black holes.
+In 1980, he and Gregory Vilkovisky proposed a model of a regular evaporating black hole and presented a conformal diagram of its spacetime.
+Later, his main interest focused on quantum effects in black holes.
+In 1987, he and Vitaly Ginzburg published a paper on the equivalence principle in the quantum domain.
+In 1989, he published with Kip Thorne a paper discussing quantum effects near the horizon of a rotating black hole and proposed a state of the vacuum, which is sometimes referred to as the Frolov-Thorne vacuum.
+In 1994 he (with A. Barvinsky and A. Zelnikov) introduced a no-boundary wave function of a black hole, and in 1996 he with (D. Fursaev and A. Zelnikov) proposed an explanation of the black hole entropy based on Sakharov's ideas of induced gravity.
+During the same period of time, he also studied cosmic strings, their interaction with black holes, and quantum effects in the string background; wormholes and "time machines;" and regular black hole models.
+From 2006 to 2018 the main focus of his research was on the hidden symmetries of black holes of dimension four and higher.
+In collaboration with D. Kubizňák and P. Krtouš, he demonstrated that all these solutions of the Einstein equations possessed a special geometrical object, called the Killing-Yano tensor, which is responsible for a complete integrability of the equations of motion of particles and a separability of most interesting physical field equations in these spacetimes.
+More recently, he proposed an effective action for electromagnetic and gravitational spin-optics, which is a generalization of the standard geometric optics and which takes into account the interaction of the spin of these fields with the spacetime curvature.